 Melt butter in microwave then add lemon juice, rub and, if desired, the optional habanero powder.
 Mix together well and leave sitting to thicken.

-My rub and the butter with the lemon juice compliments really well without masking the natural goodness of the lobster even without the spiciness of the habanero powder.
+My original rub and the butter with the lemon juice compliments really well without masking the natural goodness of the lobster even without the spiciness of the habanero powder.

 *Some notes about the habanero powder